-- 62. The aspects that are considered in relation to activities and business relationships relate to those disclosed in ESRS 2 SBM-1 and are as follows: - a. the analysis of the undertaking's business plan, strategy, financial statements and, when applicable, other information provided to investors; - b. the undertaking's activities, products/services and the geographic locations of these activities; - c. the mapping of the undertaking's business relationships and upstream and/or downstream value chain, including type and nature of business relationships; - d. the identification of the perimeter of the information to be reported beyond its own operations: expansion of the perimeter to reflect impacts, risks and opportunities arising from business relationships upstream/downstream value chain; and
+- a. the analysis of the undertaking's business plan, strategy, financial statements and, when applicable, other information provided to investors; - b. the mapping of the undertaking's activities, products/services, and the geographic locations of these activities; - c. the mapping of the undertaking's business relationships and upstream and/or downstream value chain, including type and nature of business relationships; and - the identification of the perimeter of the information to be reported (beyond its own operations; expansion of the perimeter to reflect impacts, risks and opportunities arising from business relationships upstream/downstream value chain) for the materiality assessment. - d. the definition of time horizon (short, medium-; and long term) to be used in the materiality assessment process (see ESRS 1 Chapter 6.4);